 Have you suffered a holiday illness in Egypt?

 If you have fallen ill on holiday in Egypt, contact Your Holiday Claims to find out how much compensation you may be entitled to and for expert legal advice and help to make a successful claim.
+Find out more about your Egypt holiday illness claim.

 Call 0330 100 2851 or simply complete the online contact form below and we will be in touch shortly.